Fourier-Mukai functors in the supported case: Extending natural transformations

 In order to state our first extension result, we need some more notation.
-Let $\cat{C}$ be the full subcategory of $\cat{A}$ with objects $\{P_i\}_{i\in I}$ and set $\cat{D}_0$ to be the (strictly) full subcategory of $\Db(\cat{E})$ whose objects are isomorphic to shifts of objects of $\cat{A}$.
+Let $\cat{C}$ be the full subcategory of $\cat{A}$ with objects $\{P_i\}_{i\in I}$ and set $\cat{D}_0$ to be the strictly full subcategory of $\Db(\cat{E})$ whose objects are isomorphic to shifts of objects of $\cat{A}$.
+Recall that a full subcategory is strictly full it is closed under isomorphisms.